 Heating is the only metric where the Focus was not at the front of the pack.
 It scored a 6, putting it in the middle of a metric that had scores between 5 and 8.
 While it certainly wasn't the quickest model when it came to heating up, it definitely wasn't slow.
 It took this model 2 minutes on its highest setting to reach 400˚F. This means you can be ready to start ironing cotton garments after just two minutes.
 If you really want to shave some time off of that there are faster models, but two minutes seems like a fairly short time to wait if you ask us.

 At the time of this writing there was a $90 price tag for the Focus.
 This is probably a bit steep for casual ironers, as lesser but comparable performers are available for $30-$40.
-However, If you iron a lot, sew, quilt, or do anything that might benefit from the precision offer by the Focus' smooth glide and aggressive soleplate shape, this is a reasonably good price for a great iron.
+However, If you iron a lot, sew, quilt, or do anything that might benefit from the precision offered by the Focus' smooth glide and aggressive soleplate shape, this is a reasonably good price for a great iron.

 The Rowenta DW5080 Focus is a high performing steam iron at a reasonable price.
 If you only iron occasionally, you may find a better value in a more inexpensive model.
 However, if you iron frequently and your ironing jobs would be made easier with smoother glide, better steam output, and a well designed soleplate, the Focus will provide a noticeable step up in performance without breaking the bank.